rajnishkumar1906/AuthFlow/README.md

 * No global mutable state is used
 * No blocking calls on the main thread
-* Analytics logic is kept separate from UI and ViewModel
+* UI logic is separated from business logic
-* All logic is implemented locally for demonstration purposes
+* All logic is implemented locally for clarity and learning purposes

 ---